spacejam/sled/README.md

 # expectations, gotchas, advice

+* Maybe one of the first things that seems weird is the `IVec` type.
+  This is an inlinable `Arc`ed slice that makes some things more efficient.
 * Durability: **sled automatically fsyncs every 500ms by default**, which can be configured with the `flush_every_ms` configurable, or you may call `flush` / `flush_async` manually after operations.